simeononsecurity/simeononsecurity.ch/content/articles/protecting-your-tech_-the-best-surge-protectors/index.en.md

 ### When should I replace my surge protector?

-Surge protectors should be replaced if they are damaged, have exceeded their lifespan, or if they have been through a significant power surge event.
+Surge protectors should be replaced if they're damaged, have exceeded their lifespan, or if they have been through a significant power surge event.